 - It may not benefit people extending the terms for longer periods of time since loans with longer terms tend to have more interest in the long run.

 Potential Collateral for Secured Debt Consolidation Loans

 There are a number of things that can be considered as collateral for secured debt consolidation:

 - Real estate (cash-out refinancing, home equity loans)

 - Retirement savings

 - Personal items

-Get Secured Debt Consolidation Loans at First Alliance Credit Union
+Get a Secured Debt Consolidation Loan at First Alliance Credit Union

 Secured debt consolidation is a more convenient way to pay off multiple loans that have high interest rates.
 You can also save a lot of money in the long term, too.

 If you're ready to consolidate your debts, become a First Alliance Credit Union member today.
 Our expert team of loan advisors will work with you to get a secured debt consolidation loan with the lowest possible interest rate.